Skip to main content

 In this way, Pratt captures a sect of America that seldom feels seen among Hollywood A-listers.
 He’s been generally bearish on specific political declarations, but right-America has certainly claimed Pratt as their boy.
 And similar to what we discussed with Seven Brides for Seven Brothers, large sects of the internet automatically distrusts anything that Uncle Murph from Montana likes.

 Because of things like this, left-leaning voices have assigned certain values to him, values that may or may not reflect his actual values or practices.
-This perhaps speaks more to an online population that is yearning for valid opportunities to enact real justice onto genuine offenders than to anything Pratt has actually said or done.
-But for a lot of Tik Tokers or YouTube commenters, the sect of manhood that Pratt was shining light on became directly linked to the rise of masculinity in its most regressive form.
+For a lot of Tik Tokers or YouTube commenters, the sect of manhood that Pratt was shining light on became directly linked to the rise of masculinity in its most regressive form.
 And this is where we started to see the rising sentiment that there was just too much Pratt.
 Countermeasures had to be deployed.

 Was Chris Pratt’s ubiquity so unique?
 I don’t know.
 I wasn’t around for the 80s--I’m not sure whether anyone was complaining that Harrison Ford couldn’t be Han Solo, Indiana Jones, and the guy from Blade Runner.